Young woman during a video chat.

 1 https://thehill.com/policy/national-security/295933-fbi-director-cover-up-your-webcam

-The Norton and LifeLock Brands are part of Gen. LifeLock identity theft protection is not available in all countries.
+The Norton and LifeLock brands are part of Gen. LifeLock identity theft protection is not available in all countries.

 Copyright © 2024 Gen Digital Inc. All rights reserved.
 Gen trademarks or registered trademarks are property of Gen Digital Inc. or its affiliates.
 Firefox is a trademark of Mozilla Foundation.
-Android, Google Chrome, Google Play and the Google Play logo are trademarks of Google, LLC.
-Mac, iPhone, iPad, Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
+Android, Google Chrome, Google Play, and the Google Play logo are trademarks of Google, LLC.
+Mac, iPhone, iPad, Apple, and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries.
 App Store is a service mark of Apple Inc. Alexa and all related logos are trademarks of Amazon.com, Inc. or its affiliates.
-Microsoft and the Window logo are trademarks of Microsoft Corporation in the U.S. and other countries.
+Microsoft and the Windows logo are trademarks of Microsoft Corporation in the U.S. and other countries.
 The Android robot is reproduced or modified from work created and shared by Google and used according to terms described in the Creative Commons 3.0 Attribution License.
 Other names may be trademarks of their respective owners.